 In other to get the best out of a rest day and recover from your leg exercises, here are a few things you should do:

 - Eat the right meal: Eating the right food on a rest day can go a long way in helping your leg muscles recover.
-On the other hand, the wrong meal can pause growth and even worsen the pain.
-Meals that are high in protein works best for recovery.
+The wrong meal can pause growth and even worsen the pain.
+Meals that are high in protein work best for recovery.
 Protein foods help to repair and rebuild body muscles.
 Many knowledgeable bodybuilders want to know about protein – you need to read this; you can’t build muscle without it.

 Here are foods to eat for maximum recovery for your leg muscles: